Skip to content

 ES6 JavaScript and TypeScript Modules

-You can use modern ES6 syntax and use the ES6 modules standard in all of your JavaScript and TypeScript files.
+You can use the modern ES6 syntax and the ES6 module standard in all your JavaScript and TypeScript files.

 • CSS CSS Modules